Focused Puppies Training Program: Shaping English Golden Retriever Puppies to Focus and Think

 Even our 7 1/2 to

 Who Trains the Puppies?

-I (Karen) do the initial obedience training myself, but we have a team who help keep things running smoothly and who work with puppies on potty training, socializing, and obedience skills already trained.
-We have three high school girls (2 of which homeschool so can come in the mornings), one high school boy, a house-keeper, and our daughter (until she starts grad school in fall 2018) who all work on a regular basis.
-Our daughter has been an incredible trainer for many years.
-In addition to these regular workers, our other daughter often helps on the weekends.
-Besides having people who are paid to work with us, we also have a good many friends and contacts that visit puppies to make sure that puppies have a wide variety of ages and types of people to interact with.
+I (Karen) do the initial obedience training myself.
+However, we have a team who help keep things running smoothly.
+Our team works with puppies on potty training, socializing, and obedience skills already trained.
+We have three high school girls working with us.
+Our two daughters who are in their 20’s are working with us during 2019.
+One daughter has been an incredible trainer for many years.
+The other is a socialization superstar.
+We also have a good many friends and contacts that visit puppies.
+Our goal is to make sure that puppies have a wide variety of ages and types of people to interact with.

 Karen’s Experience and Expertise

 My training experience includes having trained around 100 puppies.
 This doesn’t count the many raised by us to 8 weeks.
 I also have experience training at high levels in AKC obedience.
 I’ve put many obedience titles on several dogs including completing 3 CDX’s, and numerous rally titles at all levels.
 I’ve won over 2 dozen first places at AKC obedience trials.
 I have received several perfect scores in AKC rally obedience.
 My list of accomplishments also includes a rally combined high in trial at a very large trial.
 I have received scores of 197 and 197 1/2 in AKC Open A obedience classes.
 These are extremely high scores at this level.
 In fact, scores this high often win High in Trial.